Heat Fleet lists hundreds of local oil company deals, so you can get the best heating oil delivery prices in US

 Adoption of solar home heating systems in U.S.

-The most eco-friendly heating option is solar.
-With an “active” solar heating system, liquid flows between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
-Currently, 597,957 homes in U.S. are heated with active solar arrays.
-This is a 140% gain from 2019, when 248,893 homes incorporated active solar heating.
+Out of all fuels, solar is the safest for the environment.
+With an “active” solar heating system, liquid is circulated between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
+As it stands today, 597,957 homes in U.S. are heated with active solar arrays.
+This is a 12% gain from 2024, when 535,943 homes utilized active solar heating.

 Why Homeowners Choose Heat Fleet